-Torus62 Developments Limited ("the Company") predominately provides development services for its parent company Torus62 Limited ("Torus") to deliver new build housing.
+Torus62 Developments Limited ("the Company") predominately provides development services for its parent company Torus62 Limited ("Torus") to deliver new build affordable housing.
 On 1 January 2019 the Company became a subsidiary of Torus62 Limited.
 On 1 October 2021, the Company entered into a new five year contract with Torus62 Limited to deliver Development and Sales services up to 30 September 2026.
-In 2022/23, turnover stood at £77.3m (2022: £73.0m).
-Operating profits were £0.5m (2022: £1.1m).
+In 2023/24, turnover stood at £108.1m (2023: £77.3m).
+Operating profits were £1.1m (2023: £0.5m).

-In 2022/23 the Company completed 472 new homes of various tenures and 285 new homes started on site during the year.
-At year-end, Torus Developments had 46 schemes on site building 2,164 new homes.
-This represents both much improved performance on 2021/22 but also a stronger base for growth and delivery certainty in 2023/24.
+In 2023/24 the Company completed 875 new homes of various tenures and 1,033 new homes started on site during the year.
+At year-end, Torus Developments had 52 schemes on site building 4,139 new homes.
+This represents both much improved performance on 2022/23 but also a stronger base for growth and delivery certainty in 2023/24.
+The Company also provides the development services associated with projects where Torus62 Limited is the contracting party not Torus62 Developments Limited.
+This has helped Torus62 Limited achieve its best ever year with 875 new homes completed in 2023/24.